AfterShip/challenge/README.md

 2. Code a nodejs worker, get the job from beanstalkd, get the data from xe.com and save it to mongodb.
 Exchange rate need to be round off to `2` decmicals in `STRING` type.

 	a.
-If request fail, reput to the tube and delay with 3s.
+If request is failed, reput to the tube and delay with 3s.

 	b.
-If request is done, reput to the tube and delay with 60s.
+If request is succeed, reput to the tube and delay with 60s.

 ##### mongodb data:
 ```